Silicon Valley - Seasons 1-4

 In fact, if HBO’s Silicon Valley reflected the demography of its industry setting, it would have 11 fewer white cast members (and an additional 11 Asian actors)

-Still, we’ll give one point for Dinesh’s great character as well as props for one non-stereotyped Asian, Ed Chen (Tim Chiou) who is depicted as athletic and bro-ey.
-He only sees 4 episodes of 38, but it’s better than the other POCs who feel like reluctant nods to diversity as they pepper the background world of Silicon Valley in numbers far below their true shares.
+Still, we’ll give one point for Dinesh’s great character as well as props for one non-stereotyped Asian, Ed Chen (Tim Chiou), who’s depicted as athletic and bro-ey.
+He only sees 4 episodes of 38, but it’s better than the other characters of color who feel like reluctant nods to diversity as they pepper the background world of Silicon Valley in numbers far below their true shares.

 Google Talk in Mountain View, CA from April 12, 2017